-1.3 Care Service Employee Grade 2 means an employee with relevant experience who works individually or in a team environment, and is responsible for the quality of their own work, subject to general supervision, including compliance with documentation requirements as determined by the employer.
+1.3 Care Service Employee Grade 2 means

+(a) Level One.
+An employee with relevant experience who works individually or in a team environment, and is responsible for the quality of their own work, subject to general supervision, including compliance with documentation requirements as determined by the employer.
 Indicative tasks an employee at this level may perform are as follows: